QCrypt/website-2021/content/online-conference.md

 - Tables/lounges for sponsors.
 -->

+### Breaks
+The breaks between the talks can be spent in the remo.co room.
+Very much as with a physical conference, there you can meet and chat with your colleagues, corner the speaker from the previous session for (more) questions, visit the sponsor booths, and make new acquaintances.
+This is also the venue where the poster sessions take place.

 ### Schedule
 We are still working on a concrete conference schedule, but you can see a list of
 {{< button-link label="sessions" url="/sessions" icon="link">}} and {{< button-link label="speakers" url="/speakers" icon="link">}}

 ## Registration
 Thanks to our [sponsors](/partners), there is no registration fee for participating in the online edition of QCrypt 2020.
 Note that by registering to QCrypt, you are considered a participant of QCrypt 2020 and are thereby bound to the [code of conduct](/code-of-conduct-online).